The Proximal ID Algorithm: The Proximal Front-Door Criterion

 The basic example of proximal causal inference presented in the previous section relies on assumptions that will not always be satisfied in practical applications.
 For instance, consider the model shown in Fig.~\ref{fig:front-door} (a), which resembles the setting with unobserved confounding shown in Fig.~\ref{fig:backdoor} (b), but with an additional complication that the causal relationship of the treatment $A$ and outcome $Y$ is partially mediated by an observed variable $M$, which may potentially depend on observed covariates $\vec{C}$.

-We now illustrate how additional assumptions may render the ACE parameter $\beta = \E[Y(a) - Y(a')]$ identified in this model.
-The first assumption we will use is that $\vec{M}$ is a \emph{strong mediator}, or that interventions on $A$ have no effect on $Y$, provided $\vec{M}$ is also intervened on, or:
+We now illustrate how additional assumptions may render the ACE parameter $\beta = \E[Y(a) - Y(a')]$ identified in the submodel of Fig.~\ref{fig:front-door} (a) shown in Fig.~\ref{fig:front-door} (b).
+The first assumption we will use is that $\vec{M}$ is a \emph{strong mediator}, or that interventions on $A$ have no effect on $Y$, provided $\vec{M}$ is also intervened on, or: {

-In addition, we will use the following assumptions:
+} In addition, we will use the following assumptions: {

-These assumptions correspond to a submodel of Fig.~\ref{fig:front-door} (a) shown graphically in Fig.~\ref{fig:front-door} (b).
-This submodel yields non-parametric identification of $p(Y(a))$ via Pearl's \emph{front-door formula}:
+} The submodel of Fig.~\ref{fig:front-door} (a) characterized by the above assumptions yields nonparametric identification of $p(Y(a))$ via Pearl's \emph{front-door formula}: {

-via the following derivation:
+} via the following derivation: {